alicht/GAsamplelesson/README.md

 console.log(beachShirt); // Object{size: 10, color: "blue", gender: "women's", construction: "flip-flop"}
 ```

+# Breaking News!

-# Gamechanger!
-ES6 introduces some new gamechanging syntax
+## ES6 introduces new gamechanging syntax

 Prior to ES6, the common way to build new objects in JavaScript was by using Constructor functions.
-However Function Constructors can be quite confusing to understand and to alleviate this, ES6 introduced the "class" keyword.
+However Function Constructors can be quite confusing to understand and to help alleviate this, ES6 introduced the "class" keyword.

-Classes in ES6 are honestly just syntactic sugar- they don't add any additional functionality to what we already had in the language (ie constructors), they are just a simpler syntax for building the same objects as we had before.
+Classes in ES6 are honestly just syntactic sugar- they don't add any additional functionality to what we already had in the language (ie constructors), and are just a simpler syntax for building the same objects as we had before.

 ## Implementing JavaScript's new "class" keyword